Diablo Reference Hike 2018

-I turned 63 last Friday (ack!), which means doing "Mt.
+I turned 63 last Friday (ack!), which means doing a "Mt.
 Diablo reference hike" to assess the nature and magnitude of my physical and mental decline.
 I invite my friend Q, who hasn't climbed Diablo before.

 I meet Q in the Target parking lot in Walnut Creek and we drive to Clayton.
 This time I remember my hiking boots.